-The gripping story of how Estonia won its independence through one of the most peaceful ways imaginable—thousands singing their national songs together—is movingly captured in The Singing Revolution, a ducumentary by James and Maureen Tusty that screens in Iowa City on Sunday, October 4, in a special benefit for the Iowa City Chamber Singers (see more at end of story).
+The gripping story of how Estonia won its independence through one of the most peaceful ways imaginable—thousands singing their national songs together—is movingly captured in The Singing Revolution, a documentary by James and Maureen Tusty now available on Apple TV.

 At the 100th anniversary of the Estonian Song Festival in 1969, the choirs and audience began to sing “Land of My Fathers, Land That I Love” in defiance of the Soviet government that had occupied their country since 1940.
 Soviet officials sternly ordered everyone to leave the stage.
 No one moved.
 So the Soviets told a military band to start playing to drown out the voices of the singers.